-The latest drug interventions work by attempting to suppress food intake, which has proven beneficial for some.
-However, there is still a large unmet need for new therapeutics that target the underlying molecular causes of obesity—starting with adipose (fat) tissue.
+Current drug interventions attempt to limit the amount of food patients eat, which has led to good results for some.
+However, a large need still exists for therapeutics that target the underlying molecular causes of obesity—starting with adipose (fat) tissue.

-In this WEEKLY, we’ll explore the emerging view that adipose tissue is a metabolic organ that undergoes pathological changes when we become obese.
+In this WEEKLY, we explore the emerging view that adipose tissue is a metabolic organ that undergoes pathological changes when we become obese.
 We also introduce some of the new products researchers are developing to help fight the fat.

 Term Of The Week: Obesity